-4. ACADEMIC SUPPORT SERVICES
+5 ACADEMIC SUPPORT SERVICES

-4.1.
-Library
+5.1 Library

 DU library is one of the main pillars of the educational process at the university.
 It is called Sheikh Mustheel bin Ahmed bin Ali Al-Mashani's library.
 It was established in 2004 and moved to the current building in 2010.
 DU library provides information services to students and faculty from various sources, such as books, references, periodicals and other electronic databases and Websites.
-The current printed sources collection consists of over (38,000) Thirty-eight thousands books and references, more than (411,000) four hundred and eleven thousands of electronic books, and (125,000) one hundred and twenty-five thousands of electronic university theses.
+The current printed sources collection consists of over (38,000) Thirty-eight thousands books and references, more than (411,000) four hundred and eleven thousands of electronic books, and more than (63,000) sixty-three thousands of e-journals, e-magazines and conferences papers, and (125,000) one hundred and twenty-five thousands of electronic university theses.
 The library provides the services of counselling, lending, and reserving for all eligible individuals.